kaist-ina/TopFull/README.md

 ## Setting up Kubernetes environment (master nodes and worker nodes)

+## Setting up master node
+We run TopFull algorithm that makes load control decisions at the master node.
+Install the required packages for running the codes.
+They are provided in requirements.txt file.

 ## Setting up load generation node
 Load is generated through locust.
 Install the required packages for running the code.
+They are provided as requirements.txt file.
 A single locust process cannot use multiple CPU cores.
 Therefore, multiple processes should be created to generate more users.
 We provide bash files for such use cases.

 ## Setting up configurations